9001/copyparty/README.md

 * `-q` disables logging and can help a bunch, even when combined with `-lo` to redirect logs to file
 * `--http-only` or `--https-only` (unless you want to support both protocols) will reduce the delay before a new connection is established
 * `--hist` pointing to a fast location (ssd) will make directory listings and searches faster when `-e2d` or `-e2t` is set
-* `--no-hash` when indexing a network-disk if you don't care about the actual filehashes and only want the names/tags searchable
+* `--no-hash .` when indexing a network-disk if you don't care about the actual filehashes and only want the names/tags searchable
 * `-j` enables multiprocessing (actual multithreading) and can make copyparty perform better in cpu-intensive workloads, for example:
   * huge amount of short-lived connections
   * really heavy traffic (downloads/uploads)